NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2: 106

+**New topic**: The Quran is not perfectly preserved.

 > We do not abrogate a verse or cause it to be forgotten except that We bring forth [one] better than it or similar to it.

 Allah admits that he *does* change his word, and **cause it to be forgotten**.
 Whether he "**brings forth one better**" makes no difference because it totally destroys the idea that "the Quran is perfectly preserved".
 History also proves that it is not.

 # Surah 2: 107-109

-> you have not besides Allāh any protector or any helper?
+**New topic**: Manipulation.

 > the People of the Book wish they could turn you ˹believers˺ back to disbelief because of their envy

 Saying that you have no one else, and that everyone else on the outside are evil and only oppose you because of bad motives ("envy") are common manipulation tactics used by cults and narcissists.

 # Surah 2:111-112

+**New topic**: Salvation.

 > The Jews and Christians each claim that none will enter Paradise except those of their own faith...But no!
 Whoever submits themselves to Allah and does good will have their reward with their Lord. ...

 Christianity teaches that salvation is through faith alone in Christ.
 "Not through works lest anyone should boast" (Ephesians 2:8-10) If we could pay for our salvation with our good deeds, then it means that we could somehow put God in our debt.
 As if we could bribe the Judge of all the Earth.
 As if we could by our own works and deeds say "See, God, I am so good that you must accept me into heaven".
 That very idea is laughable, and a God who would accept our works as payment for salvation would be an unjust, unfair judge.
-Salvation by faith not works is a fundamental tenet of Christianity, and in these two verses the Quran directly contradicts the Bible saying that salvation is not by faith but by works.
+Salvation by faith, not works, is a fundamental tenet of Christianity, and in these two verses the Quran directly contradicts the Bible saying that salvation is not by faith but by works.
+It's written to lead people away from salvation.

 # Surah 2:114

 > Who does more wrong than those who prevent Allah’s Name from being mentioned in His places of worship

 Funny that the Quran says that the worst wrong is to not mention the name of Allah.
 However the Quran never tells us what the name of Allah is.
-Nor does Islam teach us what the name of Allah is.
 "Allah" is not a name, it just means "God".
 And none of the "99 names" they list is an actual name.
 They're all just titles and attributes.

 # Surah 2:115

+**New topic**: Nature of Allah.

 > To Allah belong the east and the west, so wherever you turn you are facing ˹towards˺ Allah.

- Funny how muslims must turn towards the Kabaa, a man made physical object, in order to pray to Allah.
-If you could turn any way to face Allah, why turn towards an object?
+If you could turn any way to face Allah, why do muslims need to turn towards the Kabaa, a man made physical object, in order to pray to Allah.
 Seems very idolatrous.

 # Surah 2:116-117

 > They say, “Allah has offspring.”
 Glory be to Him!
 In fact, to Him belongs whatever is in the heavens and the earth—all are subject to His Will. ˹He is˺ the Originator of the heavens and the earth!
 When He decrees a matter, He simply tells it, “Be!”
 And it is!

-Why do muslims complain about the fact that Jesus is the Son of God?
-These verses says that Allah originates everything, so why would the idea of offspring be so repugnant?
+This and other verses reveal the lack of understanding Muslims have for the sonship of Jesus.
+The Son of God is not a created person.
+He is the Word of God.
+When God says "Be", it is the Word of God, Jesus, that makes it be.

-# Surah 2:118
+# Surah 2:118-120

+**New topic**: Comforting Muhammad

 > Those who have no knowledge say, “If only Allah would speak to us or a sign would come to us!”

 Actually God always accompany new revelation with miraculous signs.
 That's why the Jews and Christians kept asking Muhammad for signs.
 But Muhammad was unable to produce anything.

+> We have surely sent you with the truth

+Islam is not based on anything real.
+There are no signs.
+No one has ever witnessed Muhammad meet Gabriel or ride his flying donkey.
+It's all based on circular reasoning.
+It's true because the Quran is true because Muhammad got it from Allah.
+And how do we know he got it from Allah?
+Because he says so in the book.
+And here he says that Allah told him he's right.
+And we should trust that because Muhammad said so, and Muhammad speaks for Allah, which we know because Muhammad said Allah said so.

+Trust me bro.

 # Surah 2:121

-> Those We have given the Book follow it as it should be followed.
-It is they who ˹truly˺ believe in it.
-As for those who reject it, it is they who are the losers.
+> As for those who reject it, it is they who are the losers.

-Funny how this in verse Allah says that those whom he gave the book, that is the Bible, i.e. Jews and Christians, follow it as it should be followed and truly believe in it.
-Those who reject it, like muslims, are (to borrow the preteen vocabulary of Allah) "losers".
+Allah has the vocabulary of a preteen boy.

 # Surah 2:124-128

+**New topic**: Some pseudo-history.

+**No context**: The Quran doesn't explain who Abraham and Ishmael are.
+And this story has no historicity.

-> And ˹remember˺ when We made the Sacred House a centre and a sanctuary for the people ˹saying˺, “˹You may˺ take the standing-place of Abraham2 as a site of prayer.”
+> And ˹remember˺ when We made the Sacred House a centre and a sanctuary for the people ˹saying˺, “˹You may˺ take the standing-place of Abraham as a site of prayer.”
 And We entrusted Abraham and Ishmael to purify My House for those who circle it, who meditate in it, and who bow and prostrate themselves ˹in prayer˺...
 > And ˹remember˺ when Abraham said, “My Lord, make this city ˹of Mecca˺ secure and provide fruits to its people..
 > And ˹remember˺ when Abraham raised the foundation of the House with Ishmael..